A hungry little bear sat alone on a hill.

 “She will want me to bathe and then toss me in the river.”

-And with this worrisome thought, his lip started to quiver.
+And with this worrisome thought, his bottom lip started to quiver.

 Though his dire hunger was now sated,